BroadbandForum/data-model-template/specification/index.md

 `Device.Ethernet.Interface.1`

 Path Names in parameter values MUST always be full Path Names.
-For CWMP there is an exception such that a path that begins with a dot is relative to the Root or Service Object.
-For example, in the Device Root Object, a parameter value of ".DeviceInfo" always means "Device.DeviceInfo".
-NOTE: This exception does NOT hold for USP.
+NOTE: For CWMP there used to be an exception such that paths beginning with a dot were relative to the Root or Service Object, but this exception was removed in TR-106 Amendment 12.

-In order to be able to use reference parameters as unique keys (@sec:tables), their Path Names MUST conceptually be converted to full Path Names before being compared.
-For example, in the Device Root Object, ".DeviceInfo." and "Device.DeviceInfo." would compare as equal.
-If a reference parameter is list-valued, i.e. it is a list of Path Names or Instance Numbers, the parameter value MUST conceptually be regarded as a set when being compared, i.e. the comparison has to ignore the item
+In order to be able to use reference parameters as unique keys (@sec:tables), if a reference parameter is list-valued, i.e. it is a list of Path Names or Instance Numbers, the parameter value MUST conceptually be regarded as a set when being compared, i.e. the comparison has to ignore the item